AhoyISki/duat/book/src/quick-settings/prelude/form-module.md

 way, inheritance of forms becomes very predictable, and it's much easier for plugin writers to depend on that feature.

-There is one exception to this rule however, that being the `defaut` form.
+There is one exception to this rule however, that being the `default` form.
 The `default` form, unlike other forms, can have `Widget` specific implementations, like `default.StatusLine`, which will change the `default` form _only_ on `StatusLine`s, and is set by default.